Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 ## Next Steps

-1. Complete the Mock Interface Registry implementation (25% → 100%)
+1. Complete updating existing tests to use the Cross-Crate Testing Infrastructure (30% → 100%)
-2. Develop Integration Test Utilities (10% → 100%)
-3. Update documentation and examples
+2. Update documentation and examples with lessons learned during test migration
-4. Begin planning for Template Engine implementation
+3. Begin planning for Template Engine implementation
-5. Create project templates for bootstrapping new Navius applications
+4. Create project templates for bootstrapping new Navius applications

 ## Reference Documentation